erikfotta/Project-5-CSC509-Erik/README.md

 # Project 5 CSC509 Fotta
 __Erik Fotta__

 This repository is a compilation of problem solutions for basic array manipulation problems.
-The problems were source from [CodingBat](https://codingbat.com/java) and [Project Euler](https://projecteuler.net/problem=22).
+The problems were source from [CodingBat](https://codingbat.com/java), [Project Euler](https://projecteuler.net/problem=22), and [Advent of Code](https://adventofcode.com/2019/day/2).
 Files in this repository are organized by the source from which they came.

 ## CodingBat Problems